 Ascending up Genting was the fun part.
 Coming down was more dangerous though.

-and made a grand entrance at First World hotel
+The team made it up Genting safely...and made a grand entrance at First World hotel

 After dinner, we strolled outside the outdoor theme park, and came across this new roller coaster ride.